AdySan/AdityaTannu.com/_posts/2015-12-13-ESP8266-based-HomeKit-accessories.markdown

 ![MOSCA]({{ site.url }}/images/mosca.png)

+## HomeKit App

+Unfortunately Apple doesn’t provide a stock app for HomeKit.
+For adding and pairing the HomeKit accessory, you’ll need something.
+The most polished app I’ve seen is [Matthias Hochgatterer’s](https://twitter.com/brutella) [Home](http://selfcoded.com/home/) app.

+If you can build your own app, try Apple’s official [HomeKit Catalog](https://developer.apple.com/library/ios/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048) app.
+The maker of HAP-NoheJS, KhaosT, also has his [own version](https://github.com/KhaosT/HomeKit-Demo) of this app.

 ## ESP8266 Arduino

-You can find the source code for this part on GitHub at https://github.com/AdySan/HomeKitLight
+You can find the source code for this part on GitHub at (https://github.com/AdySan/HomeKitLight)

 ![Christmas Light]({{ site.url }}/images/christmas_light.png)